Mostly rehash of Gwern’s commentary on recent AI progress.

 Technological Unemployment Is Already Here

 Technological unemployment is a very complex issue.
 Normal people worry about technological unemployment.
 Economists like Bryan Caplan, Robin Hanson, Tyler Cowen, and Arnold Kling keep telling them to relax, but LLMs since GPT-3 should make them rethink.
-From AlphaZero, we can see that there is no chance any useful man+machine combination will work together for more than a few years, as humans soon will be only a liability.
+From AlphaZero, we can see that there is no chance any useful man+machine combination will work together for more than a few years, as humans will soon be a liability only.
 Humans need not apply.

 This time is different: before, the machines began handling brute force tasks and replacing things that offered only brute force and not intelligence like horses or watermills.
 It’s clear that the machines are now slowly absorbing intelligence — the final province of humans.
 Machines switched from being complements to being substitutes in some sectors a while ago.
 Humans need not apply.